Guitar-Sound-Processing/GSP/gsp_daisy/Commands.md

 GSP software is composed by the effect algorithms and command interface modules.
 The algorithms will be described later on separated document.
 The user interface is shown here.

-## Parameter format

-On the description of the commands, the following rules apply to the parameters:

-- {var} indicates a numeric value in ASCII
-- \<var\> indicates a numeric value sent by serial line in binary format
-- /var\ indicates that the string stored in the variable var is sent in ASCII code.
-- *efc* indicates a command or effect name like ovd, phr, wah, pot, and others.